 Peat-free RHS Gardens

 Actions speak louder than words.
-That is why the RHS took the decision many years ago to make all five of our RHS Gardens peat-free – except for a handful of specialist plants.
-Instead of just accepting that these plants must be grown in peat for evermore, the RHS is trialling peat-free products on these specialist plants to find ways of discontinuing its use forever.
+That is why the RHS took the decision to make all five of our RHS Gardens peat-free by the end of 2025.
+Instead of just accepting that some plants must be grown in peat, the RHS is ensuring all our plants are grown peat-free and ensuring peat is removed from the supply chain, discontinuing its use forever.

 Banning the sale of peat-based compost at RHS sites

 Not only does the RHS want to stop the use of peat in our gardens and shows, we want our visitors to stop using it.
-That is why we have been selling peat-free compost for many years and from the beginning of 2020 we stopped selling peat-based compost completely when we removed the last line of peat-reduced compost.
+That is why we have been selling peat-free compost for many years and from the beginning of 2020 we stopped selling peat-based compost completely.

 We have been working with and will continue to work with our suppliers to replace peat-grown with peat-free plants in our gardens and we will continue to work with our suppliers to eradicate peat use in the plants we sell.
 As a retailer of plants, we take our environmental responsibility seriously.
-Therefore, by 2025 we want to, with confidence, say that the plants we sell are peat-free.
+Therefore, by the end of 2025 we will be able to say that the plants we sell are 100% peat-free.

 Peat-free RHS Shows

 Currently exhibitors and designers do not use peat in the mulching and dressing of beds.
-We are now extending this and working with exhibitors to transition towards no peat use at shows by 2025.
+We are now extending this and working with exhibitors to transition towards no peat use at shows by the end of 2025.

 RHS peat-free ambitions

-The RHS wants to be a catalyst for change towards peat-free gardening.
-Working with our networks and using our experience as an exemplar, we aim to be 100% peat free in all our operations by 2025.
+The RHS wants to be a catalyst for change to peat-free gardening.
+Working with our networks and using our experience, we aim to be 100% peat free in all our operations by the end of 2025.

 Amplifying the voice of our members and visitors who want to see the end of peat use is important to us.
-One of the ways we will achieve this is via our membership of the Ornamental Horticulture Roundtable Group (OHRG).
+One of the ways we will achieve this is via our membership of the Environmental Horticulture Group (EHG) – formerly the Ornamental Horticulture Roundtable Group (OHRG).

 The RHS was a founding member of the OHRG and it puts us in the unique position of being able to bridge the gap between gardeners, growers and government.
 As a charity we have the ability to collaborate and provide the evidence and advice on how we can pull together to end the use of peat.